Determinant/ethy.py/README.rst

 ethy.py
 -------

-This little script offers decryption and verification of some existing Ethereum wallets, as well as generation of a new wallet.
+This little script offers decryption and verification of the existing Ethereum wallets, as well as generation of a new wallet.
 You can use any utf-8 string as the password, which could provide with better security against the brute-force attack.